NicolasLoth/SRcsharp/README.md

-# SRswift: Spatial Reasoner in Swift
+# SRcsharp: Spatial Reasoner in C#

-> _A flexible 3D Spatial Reasoning library for iOS, macOS, and visionOS_
+> _A flexible 3D Spatial Reasoning library for Microsoft / Windows Ecosystem

 ## Features

-The SRswift library supports the following operations of the [__Spatial Reasoner Syntax__](https://github.com/metason/SpatialReasoner#syntax-of-spatial-inference-pipeline) to specify a spatial inference pipeline.
+The SRcharsp library supports the following operations of the [__Spatial Reasoner Syntax__](https://github.com/metason/SpatialReasoner#syntax-of-spatial-inference-pipeline) to specify a spatial inference pipeline.

 - [x] __adjust__: optional setup to adjust nearby, sector, and max deviation settings
 - [x] __deduce__: optional setup to specify relation categories to be deduced